Research In Action

 Driving As A Set Of Skills

-Level 1: Operational competency: This refers to the basic skills of driving, such as breaking, scanning for hazards, motor coordination, and reaction time.
+- Level 1: Operational competency: This refers to the basic skills of driving, such as braking, scanning for hazards, motor coordination, and reaction time.

 Anyone with a condition that impairs any level of competency might be at risk for unsafe driving behaviors.
 This includes anyone with significant inattentiveness, impulsivity, emotional regulation difficulties, atypical observational skills, decreased self-awareness, etc. For instance, teens with ADHD who have significant inattention and impulsivity might have deficits in these skills.